lfinnigan/lfinnigan.github.io/fields.md

 </table>

-*To see mapping changes from PA Digital Guidelines v1.2 (August 2018), see [Appendix D - PA Digital to DPLA Crosswalk](#heading=h.l01zhzdf43zj)
+_*To see mapping changes from PA Digital Guidelines v1.2 (August 2018), see [UPDATE THIS LINK](#heading=h.l01zhzdf43zj) _

-*Values for some fields may be derived from metadata elsewhere in the record.
+_*Values for some fields may be derived from metadata elsewhere in the record.
 For example, an object or thumbnail URL may be derived from a consistently formatted identifier present in the record, or a collection name may be derived from the setSpec value in the OAI-PMH output.
+_

 # Guidelines Key